fadhilijuma/payment-service/README.md

     }
 ```

-This is the function that simply mocks the acquirer and either APPROVES or DECLINES the transaction.
+This is the function that simply mocks the acquirer and either APPROVES or DECLINES the transaction based on if the last digit of the card number is even or not.

 ```java
    private Either<PaymentCommandError, List<PaymentEvent>> handleUpdate(